-Polestar 1 Review
+Polestar 1 Review and Prices

 The Polestar 1 looks superb, has a genuinely brilliant hybrid system and is great to drive.
 It’s pricey, though, especially when lots of its parts are found in much cheaper Volvos.

 Like a grandad throwing on a tracksuit, escaping the nursing home and heading to a rave, Polestar is Volvo let off the leash.
 Through superb design, Volvo has already made a transition from boxy, safe and stuffy to sleek and stylish, but the Polestar 1 plug-in hybrid is grandad in the mosh pit.

 The Polestar 1 is a £140,000, left-hand-drive only, carbon-fibre bodied, performance plug-in-hybrid coupe GT.
 Niche, then.
 It’s intended to showcase what Polestar is capable of before it focuses solely on EVs.
 The closest fast coupe alternatives are the likes of the Bentley Continental GT and BMW 8 Series, although the Polestar has hybrid technology up its sleeve.

 It’s pretty limited in numbers, too.
 Polestar hasn’t said how many examples of the car it’s making exactly, but the factory is capable of producing up to 500 a year with plans for a three year production run.

 The Polestar 1 is pretty unique, then, and you certainly won’t miss it on the road.
 It looks stunning, with a low, sleek roofline, slimline door mirrors and a bold grille.
 Sure, there’s more than a hint of Volvo about the place, but, as new Volvo’s ooze style and sophistication, this matters not a jot on the outside.